Unofficial Pluslife FAQ (EN)

 The tests are very simple to use, but require careful work and some attention to detail.
 Use them outside the professional environment at your own risk.

-To perform the test correctly, it is sufficient to work exactly according to the instructions supplied by Pluslife.
+To perform the test correctly, simply do it exactly according to the instructions supplied by Pluslife.
 We recommend wearing protective gloves.
 This website is intended to provide extra background information, you don't have to read it to use the tests successfully.

 Sensitivity